sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Startup code, the reset vector, and how `main` is reached
 - Building, flashing, and running code on a target board

+**Worked example:** a blinking-LED program cross-compiled, flashed to a microcontroller, and traced from the reset vector to the first line of `main`.

 [🗒️Lecture Notes (HTML)](../files/c/Week_49_Embedded_C_and_Cross_Compilation.html)

 ---